infragravity/sonar-docker/README.md

   * Prometeus - as HTTP exporter scrape endpoint.
 ## Deployment Scenarios
 Sonar can be deployed as agent or sidecar(for monitoring multiple Windows containers on the same host):
-  * Windows service
+  * Windows service - see Dockerfile in WebAPI example in this repository.
-  * Docker container
+  * Docker container - docs.
-  * Kubernetes pod
-### Charts
-Sonar can be deployed as sidecar to Kubernetes.
-More information is in Sonar [charts](https://github.com/infragravity/charts) repository.
+  * Kubernetes pod - Sonar can be deployed as sidecar to Kubernetes.
+More information is in Sonar charts repository.
 ## Documentation
 Docs are available at [knowledge base](http://www.infragravity.com/knowledge-base/sonar-overview/)
 ## Samples